Walter Karp: Life

-Walter Karp was born in Brooklyn, New York City, son of Morris and Libbie Karp.
-He studied anthropology at Columbia College of Columbia University, and was graduated as valedictorian of the class of 1955.
-He began his career as a popular science writer, penning Charles Darwin and the Origin of Species (1968) a young-adult book about Charles Darwin.
-Later, he began writing about politics, his opposition response to the Vietnam War (1945–76).
-In 1969, he and H. R. Shapiro, a friend and fellow writer, founded the fortnightly magazine The Public Life, which W. H. Auden praised.
+Walter Karp was born in Brooklyn, New York, the son of Jewish parents, Morris and Libbie Karp.
+He studied anthropology at Columbia College of Columbia University, and graduated as valedictorian of the class of 1955.

+Karp began his career as a popular science writer, penning a young-adult book about Charles Darwin called Charles Darwin and the Origin of Species in 1968.
+Later, he began writing about politics, and his opposition to the Vietnam War.
+In 1969, Karp and H. R. Shapiro, a friend and fellow writer, founded the fortnightly magazine The Public Life, which W. H. Auden praised.

 As an intellectual, he named Thomas Jefferson and Hannah Arendt as two great influences, and the Founding Fathers of the United States as political influences, thus the eighteenth-century inflection of his literary style.

+Karp was married to Regina Karp, née Pollack.
+The couple had two children.

 Karp died in 1989 after undergoing surgery at Roosevelt Hospital, having been admitted previously for a blockage and enlargement in his colon.
 He was 55.

-Karp was married to Regina Karp, née Pollack.
-The couple had two children.